-Extra Description

-aws Provides support for storing workflow state in Amazon

-AWS.
-This extra has no native dependencies.

-google Experimental.
-Stores workflow state in Google Cloud

-Storage.
-This extra has no native dependencies.

-azure Stores workflow state in Microsoft Azure Storage.
-This

-extra has no native dependencies.

-mesos Provides support for running Toil on an Apache Mesos

-cluster.
-Note that running Toil on SGE (GridEngine),

-Parasol, or a single machine does not require an extra.

-The mesos extra requires the following native depen-

-dencies:

-Apache Mesos (Tested with Mesos v1.0.0)

-Python headers and static libraries

-Important: If you want to install Toil with the mesos extra in a virtualenv, be sure to create that virtualenv with thesystem-site-packages flag:

-\$ virtualenvsystem-site-packages

-Otherwise, you'll see something like this:

-ImportError: No module named mesos.native
+- The aws extra provides support for storing workflow state in Amazon AWS.
+This extra has no native dependencies. - The google extra is experimental and stores workflow state in Google Cloud Storage.
+This extra has no native dependencies. - The azure extra stores workflow state in Microsoft Azure Storage.
+This extra has no native dependencies. - The mesos extra provides support for running Toil on an Apache Mesos cluster.
+Note that running Toil on SGE (GridEngine), Parasol or a single machine does not require an extra.
+The mesos extra requires the following native dependencies: - Apache Mesos - Python headers and static libraries

-encryption Provides client-side encryption for files stored in the

-Azure and AWS job stores.
-This extra requires the fol-
+- The encryption extra provides client-side encryption for files stored in the Azure and AWS job stores.
+This extra requires the following native dependencies: - Python headers and static libraries - Libffi headers and library - The cwl extra provides support for running workflows written using the Common Workflow Language.

-lowing native dependencies:

-Python headers and static libraries

-libffi headers and library

-cwl Provides support for running workflows written using

-the Common Workflow Language.